What is a construction loan?

 The application process is different from what you would expect with a traditional mortgage, since construction plans are required in addition to the borrower’s financials.
 If you’re looking to build a home for your growing family or looking to develop a multi-unit property, a construction loan would help you secure funds for the project.

 Individuals or companies can apply for construction loans.
-While banks offer construction loans, builders sometimes have to wait weeks to have construction draws approved by the bank, or the draw schedule isn’t flexible enough for the project’s needs.
+While banks offer construction loans, builders sometimes have to wait weeks or even months for approval, and something the draw schedule isn’t flexible enough for the project’s needs.
 We can provide short-term construction financing with greater flexibility and quick draws, without negatively impacting your margins.

-• We can help with your land purchase up to 50% of the appraised value
+- Assistance with land purchase (up to 50% of appraised value)

 I got turned down by a traditional lender, can I still get approved with a private lender?